dalalkurdish/Neighborhood-Map-React/README.md

 1. Build the production ready optimised code. `npm run build`
 2. Deploy it to `gh-pages` branch by `npm run deploy`

-## If you want to add any extra informationg
+## If you want to add any extra information.
 1. fork the project
 2. the download or clone the project :) thanks.